How do I navigate forums and topics?

 The main Discussions page can include the following:

-- Watch tab - In each UVACollab site, you can choose to watch forums to receive email notifications when people post to them.
+- Notifications tab - In each UVACollab site, you can choose to receive email notifications (link to instructions) when people post to them.

 - Forums - A forum is an organizational unit that groups topics within the site.
 The forum title will appear in bold and in a larger font than the topic titles indented beneath it.

 - Topics - Each topic contains Conversations, threads of forum posts.
 To the right of a topic's title, the number of messages that have been posted in the topic displays, along with how many of them are marked as unread.

 - Short Descriptions - The creator of a forum or topic can choose to add descriptive text that displays underneath the forum or topic title.
 Instructors may use a short description to display discussion questions or other instructions for posting.

 - View Full Description links - The creator of a forum or topic can also add a longer description to it, including text formatting, images, or videos.
 Select View Full Description to display this additional information.

 - View Full Description and Attachment(s) links - If the creator of a forum or topic has added any attachments to their forum or topic description, you can view attachments to expand a list of links to download them.